 The creation and sharing of digitally optimized self-portraits, the over-aestheticized everyday life and the reaction of digital communities displaces the fallibility and banality of the individual, the pursuit of perfection escapes from the rudimentary need of being loved.
 This phenomenon of the idealization of body and environment also experiences the construction of love, whose endeavor is not reality but idealization - an ancient view of the world.
 The decay, the breaking of that constructed utopia, is the end of antiquity, the end of a relationship between ideal and reality.

-In 9 chapters, the artist post-factually enters the battlefield at the end of a relationship and reconstructs archaeological and retrospective fragments of emotional remains.
-She creates a fragmentation of photographic memory, and thus counteracts the vitality and data fragility of today's culture of remembrance with monumental antiquity in statues and text monuments.
+In 9 chapters, I post-factually enter the battlefield at the end of a relationship and reconstruct archaeological and retrospective fragments of visual remains.
+In texts, body scent and body fragments, photographic memories of former physicality oppose the vitality and data fragility of today’s culture of remembrance.

 Exhibitionview: FIELDS OF ARES, Soloshow @ Salzburger Kunstverein, Salzburg, Austria

 Wallprints fragmented, plaster, latex, fragrance, uv-print on acrylic glass, variable sizes